Water Conservation And Water Quality In The Sports Industry

 Golf courses are also becoming more proactive in reducing water usage.
 In California alone, golf courses account for the highest water usage in non-agricultural businesses, at over 100 billion gallons a year.
 However, more courses in California are using recycled water and leaving zones of unused fairway unwatered.
 Before California’s governor Jerry Brown implemented mandatory water restrictions, due to the state’s drought, golf courses had put themselves on a “water diet,” aiming to use less than 20% of water than usual.

-But while the sport industry is trying to lessen their environmental impact, there is another issue to address: water quality for water-sports.
+But while the sport industry is trying to lessen their environmental impact, there is another issue to address: water quality solutions for water-sports.

 Recently, Florida’s agency in charge of protecting the state’s water, implemented new measures that imposed limits on 39 additional toxins and updated their limits allowed on 43 other chemicals dumped into Florida’s rivers, streams and coastal waters.
 They are also allowing at least 10 new chemicals to be discharged into water.